 The route is an important link in the local sustainable transport network and forms part of Route 61 of the Sustrans National Cycle Network.
-There are multiple access points along the route which link into the public Rights of Way network and other cycleways.
-Linking with the public transport network, a series of bus stops and routes are located near to the Alban Way, and three railway stations (St Albans Abbey, St Albans City and Hatfield) are only a short distance from the route.
+There are several access points along the route which link into the public Rights of Way network and other cycleways.
+Linking with the public transport network, multiple bus stops and routes are located near to the route, and three railway stations (St Albans Abbey, St Albans City and Hatfield) are only a short distance from the route.